 Honda CR-V review

-The fourth-generation Honda CR-V is the best yet, with tonnes of space and a quality interior to rival the Mazda CX-5 and Hyundai Santa Fe
+The fourth-generation Honda CR-V is the best yet, with a load of space, and a Mazda CX-5 rivalling interior

 Our choice: CR-V 2.2 Diesel EX Manual